Specialist and Counselor-In-Training

 How To Apply

-3. Request a reference to support your application.
-Copy and paste this link and send it to your reference for them to submit electronically.
-Your reference can be a supervisor, coach, professor, youth group advisor or anyone else who has seen you work in a professional or leadership context.
+- Request a reference.
+Copy and paste this link and send it to a reference for them to submit electronically.
+Your reference can be a supervisor, coach, professor, youth group advisor or anyone else who has seen you in a professional or leadership context.
 Please note that your reference must come from outside of the Camp Tawonga community.
-Additionally, this reference must be a different person if you have applied for a Tawonga teen program in previous years.

 Program Details

-The SCIT program takes place during A Taste of Camp and Session 2, and is now four weeks long!
-The first part of the program focuses on training and group development for the teens.
+The SCIT program (which includes both Counselors-In-Training (CITs) and Specialists-In-training (SITs)) takes place during Taste of Camp 1 and Session 2.
+The first week of the program focuses on training and group development for the teens.
 Guided by veteran Tawonga staff, teens learn the ins and outs of working at Camp as well as the overall philosophy staff bring to their work to create the Tawonga experience.

 During the remaining three weeks of the program, teens spend about 1/2 to 2/3 of each day working with kids, alongside counselors and specialists.
 Here, they get to have a firsthand impact on young campers’ Tawonga experiences in the same ways that staff had on them.
 Teens learn what it means to be a leader and role model 24/7.
 Teens will grow personally and professionally throughout this experience while being continually supported by our excellent Camp staff.